lifepillar/ASMake/README.md

     script install
       property parent : Task(me)
-      tell build to exec:{} -- Dependent task with no arguments -- run build -- equivalent to the above, but not recommended (* further commands to install the built product *) end
+      tell build to exec:{} -- Dependent task with no arguments -- run build -- (Almost) equivalent to the above, but not recommended (* further commands to install the built product *) end